TheEngineerhub/staticit/README.md

 ### Usage

-Create a file called [`.staticit.json`](.staticit.json) in your projects root directory.
+Create a file called [`.staticit.json`](.staticit.json) in your project root directory.
 For minimal configuration add the following lines.

 ```json
 {